gregorytadams/CS123_EnronNetworkAnalysis/README.md

 This repository contains the code and some results of our analysis of [Enron's internal email database].

 ###Contents
  * `text_sim.py` - Contains a class called ```Comparitor``` that builds a [Latent Semantic Indexing] model from a random sample of files in a path.
-It can also assign all files in the path a mean cosine similarity score, and write the top-k filenames to csv.
+It contains a method to assign all files in the path a mean cosine similarity score, and write the top-k results to csv.

- * `models` - Contains .mm and .lsi files created with `Comparitor`.
+ * `models` - Contains `.mm` and `.lsi` files created with `Comparitor`.
 These files can be loaded as standalone instances of a training corpus and LSI model, respectively.

  * `output` - Contains csv files of the top-k (filename, score) tuples written by `Comparitor`.

+ * `consolidate.py` - Parses the csv files in `output` which contain the top-k results as found by `Comparitor`, and copies the corresponding files from `all_files` to `consolidated_output` (not included as they exceed git's size limits.

  * `prep_files` Directory containing scripts for setting up the EC2 instances use to run the text similarity in parallel.